TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-function-trigger.md

 ### **401 - UnauthorizedException**
 This error is often related to using an invalid authorization key or credential.
 1. Verify that the Key being used is valid.
-If you are reading the Key or Connection String from an external source, like Azure Key Vault, verify the information there is up to date.
+If you are reading the Key or Connection String from an external source, like Azure Key Vault, verify the information there is up-to-date.
 1. If there was a recent key rotation on the account, ensure you went with the [recommended procedure](https://docs.microsoft.com/azure/cosmos-db/secure-access-to-data#key-rotation).
 When using any old or new key there is a window of time where the key might not be valid.

 ### **Other issues**
 For any other issues, see the **SDK (SQL API) Issues - Error or unexpected result** problem type.
-Azure Functions is mainly the execution environment and there is a possibility of the issue being a generic SDK issue covered in the general troubleshooting.
+Azure Functions is mainly the execution environment.
+The issue might be a generic SDK issue, which is covered in the general troubleshooting.

 ## **Recommended Documents**